ROT47 Encoder & Decoder

 How ROT47 Works

 ROT47 operates on the 94 printable ASCII characters, from ! (code 33) to ~ (code 126).
-Each character is shifted forward by 47 positions within this range, wrapping around when it reaches the end.
-The formula is: new_char = ((char_code - 33 + 47) % 94) + 33.
-Because 47 is exactly half of 94, applying the transformation twice returns the original character — making ROT47 self-inverse, just like ROT13 is self-inverse for the 26 letters of the alphabet.
-For example, 'A' (code 65) becomes 'p' (code 112), and 'p' becomes 'A' again.
+Each character is shifted forward by 47 positions inside this range, wrapping around at the end.
+Because 47 is exactly half of 94, applying the transformation twice returns the original text.

 Frequently Asked Questions About ROT47